-The New Indian Express for English) about the disclosure and seeking views and suggestions, consultations were held amongst stakeholders in Tirunelveli, Namakkal and Chennai during December 9, 11 and 13, 2014 respectively.
+3.37 The Draft Resettlement Policy Framework prepared in December 2014 was disclosed in TNRSP website and stakeholder consultation meetings were held before being finalised and notified.
+The updated Draft Resettlement Policy Framework, 2019 was disclosed in TNRSP website on XXXXX, 2020 seeking views and suggestions, consultations were held amongst stakeholders in xxxxx during xxxxxx, 2020 respectively.
 Prior to the consultations, TNRSP held series of detailed discussions with official of Land Administration Department, Revenue Department and Highways Department.
 Gist of the RPF translated in Tamil were distributed to the stakeholders and their views and suggestions were discussed and incorporated in finalisation of the RPF.
 There were no suggestions received to the web discloser.
 The summary of the discussions and views and suggestions incorporated in the RPF is presented in Appendix-VI